robertolozano/Probabilistic-Latent-Semantic-Analysis-Implementation/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For questions or feedback, please contact [your email].
+For questions or feedback, please contact rlozano@scu.edu.